What does "TETRA over LTE" mean?

 You probably co-operate with different organisations, such as the Red Cross, security services, different voluntary organisations and many others.
 The people in these organisations would not need a TETRA radio but they could still easily communicate with your teams in specific talk groups.

 You may also have colleagues who do not carry TETRA radios with them all the time.
-TETRA over LTE means that when their help and co-operation is needed, they can communicate with you in groups - using the Tactilon Suite TSA app.
+TETRA over LTE means that when their help and co-operation is needed, they can communicate with you in groups - using the Tactilon Agnet app.

-Oh, and if you have questions about LTE, take a look at my earlier blog post "10 LTE facts that are NOT just for nerds"!
+If you have questions about LTE, take a look at my earlier blog post "10 LTE facts that are NOT just for nerds," and for a complete picture of the steps in the path of PMR evolution, take a look at this helpful summary from Key Touch magazine: "14 great resources to help evolve your PMR network to broadband".